The 5 best refrigeration tips and tricks for restaurants

 Another idea is to use an airflow system inside your coolers so that the temperature remains consistent throughout each shelf or rack during any season.
 If you are dealing with a type of food that loses its quality quickly, this is one of the best solutions to reduce food loss.
 Some airflow systems can even control humidity levels which can help keep fruits and vegetables fresh for a more extended period.

 The fourth approach is to train your team to handle food with care when moving between the kitchen and refrigerator or cold storage.
 This ensures that no damages happen during transport, which could result in a loss of product and, in turn, increase your labor costs for repairing the item (if possible).
 The worst-case scenario is having to throw out an entire batch worth of product because one container got damaged.

 Implement a temperature monitoring device

 Restaurant owners know that keeping food and drink cold is vital to their business.
 Too hot or too cold can lead to spoilage, illness, and quality control.
 Numerous factors affect how quickly coolers change temperatures from one day to the next.
 They include ambient air temperature, insulation properties of the walls and doors in contact with the cooler inside, the type of compressor used, outside air pressure, or even doors being left open during restocks.

 While restaurants are regulated to check temperatures, inventory is often left unchecked after-hours, and occasional temperature checks aren’t able to capture if equipment temperature is slowly rising.
 A temperature monitoring device, such as Therma°, collects data 24/7, eliminating missing numbers, inaccurate metrics, and inventory waste.
 Less time spent logging temperatures gives employees more time for other tasks.

-To see how Therma’s temperature monitoring device can streamline restaurant operations, visit our website to buy online today.
+To see how Therma's temperature monitoring device can streamline your restaurants' operations, click below to buy online today.